 Why We’re Already There

 I’ve been exploring digital realities in the existing option of video games every day for years.
-Not to mention the internet, which although isn’t strapped to our face, is pretty darn immersive.
+Not to mention the internet, which although isn’t strapped to our faces, is pretty darn immersive.
 You can live there even, although “the best place to get a meal is [actual] reality.”
-I recently discovered that it’s possible to make video games on your own, by anybody.
-I’ve been working on a visual novel about the 19th century’s James Halliday, Alexander Graham Bell–think about it.

 I think when I pick up a random game of itch.IO or Steam or wherever, and test it out, it’s kind of like living in a liberated digital reality, where I pick and choose whom I want to experience the creativity of.
 It’s hardly seamless, but maybe that’s a good thing.